This exhibition is a celebration of the life and work of the distinguished Brighton photographer Bill Wisden MBE Hon FRPS.

 In 2011 Bill was awarded an MBE for his services to the Arts.

-Brighton & Hove Camera Club wish to pay tribute to a man who is still greatly missed and will continue to be missed by everyone who loved him and learned so much from him.
+Brighton & Hove Camera Club paid tribute to a man who is still greatly missed and will continue to be missed by everyone who loved him and learned so much from him.